Akado2009/k8s-team-crd/DEVELOPER.md

    mkdir -p pkg/util && touch pkg/util/proxy.go
    ```

-- Define a functuion to return a `cache.NewSharedIndexInformer` to watch or list the `pods` published within thenamespace `default`
+- Define a function to return `cache.NewSharedIndexInformer` to watch or list the `pods` published within the `default` namespace
   ```go
   package util